OSGeo/grass-addons/grass7/raster/r.pops.spread/README.md

 git submodule update --init
 ```

+Note that downloading as ZIP won't include the source code for the submodule,
+so downloading as ZIP is not useful for this repo.

+## Contributing

+Please see the [pops-core](https://github.com/ncsu-landscape-dynamics/pops-core#readme) repository
+for contributing best practices and release policies.
+Other than that, just open pull requests against this repo.

-## Updating submodule to latest version
+### Updating submodule to latest version

 To update the submodule, i.e. update submodule's commit used in this
 repository, use: